ulrischa/mail2github/README.md

 # mail2github
 Send email and create files in Github with content from the mail.

-Useful i.e. to archive your chatgpt answers on github wirhout the need to install anything.
+Useful i.e. to archive your chatgpt answers on github wirhout the need to install anything on the client.

 ## Why email?
 - You can use the email as access constraint with SPF and DKIM